anamanumesc/obsidian-notes/4.Networking/netsh.md

 network shell
-it lets you change and
+it lets you change and view network settings on a windows computer - to avoid network settings window